fujohnwang/kbookmarks/README.md

   - [X] load existing comment when popup
 - [X] add theme change
 - [X] enable notification on done successfully
-- [ ] add override page to allow users to search and access enriched bookmarks
+- [X] add override page to allow users to search and access enriched bookmarks
   - `bookmarks` and `newTab` can be overridden, we choose `bookmarks` as the target. ❎
   - [X] enable search bookmarks by keywords in comment
   - [ ] iterate on cursor of indexedDB may have potential bug, dive into it later on

+- [ ] we may introduce router-based layout instead of the current list-based in one view.

 # Ref